adithyavit/adithyavit.github.io/resume.md

 - Built a garbage collection robot using robot car chassis, motors, camera and ultra sonic sensor.
 - Trained a garbage detection model using Keras and wrote RaspberryPi scripts to handle all the robot components and deployed the deep learning model on it.

-### <span> Big Data - Geo Spatial Data Hotspot Analysis </span>

-- Analyzed NYC Taxi data by implementing range and distance queries in order to identify statistically significant spatial hot spots areas using Apache spark.
-- Reduced CPU and memory utilization by up to 50% by distributing the load across Hadoop cluster on AWS.

 ### <span> Machine Learning - Gesture recognition using personalized page rank  </span>

 - Generated files to store gesture data at different levels of abstraction using statistical features and dimensionality reduction with help of pandas, sklearn, scipy and custom functions.